 - Voltage-gated Na⁺ channels open (activation gate opens rapidly): Na⁺ rushes in, reversing the potential to +40 mV

-- Repolarization: voltage-gated Na⁺ channels inactivate (a separate inactivation gate closes) + voltage-gated K⁺ channels open → K⁺ flows out, repolarizing the membrane
+- Repolarization: voltage-gated Na⁺ channels inactivate (a separate inactivation gate closes) + voltage-gated K⁺ channels open → K⁺ flows out, repolarizing the

 - Return to rest: K⁺ channels close; Na⁺/K⁺-ATPase restores ionic gradients

-Refractory period: immediately after an AP, Na⁺ channels are in the inactivated state and cannot reopen regardless of membrane potential (absolute refractory period, ~1–2 ms).
+Refractory period: immediately after an AP, Na⁺ channels are in the inactivated state and cannot reopen regardless of potential (absolute refractory period, ~1–2 ms).
 This enforces a maximum firing rate and ensures APs propagate in only one direction (forward down the axon).

 The Hodgkin-Huxley Model